dtanzer/wicket-web-action/Readme.md

 #Wicket WebActions#

+wicket-web-action is a little library that makes it easier to decouple wicket pages from the rest of your application.
+It allows you to bind return values and actions of components instead of hard-coding them in your page class.
+You can find more information about it here: http://davidtanzer.net/wwa

 ##Include Wicket WebBinding in your project##

 Using gradle, you can get WebActions and WebBinding by adding a repository and a compile time dependency: